 Additional Safety Precautions with Ayahuasca

-Non-prescription medicines, such as amphetamines and their derivatives, antihistamines, dietary aids and herbal remedies containing ephedrine, high levels of caffeine or other stimulants, should be discontinued for at least a week prior to and following ayahuasca use.
+Non-prescription medicines, such as amphetamines and their derivatives, antihistamines, dietary aids and herbal remedies containing ephedrine, high levels of caffeine or other stimulants should all be discontinued for at least a week prior to and following ayahuasca use.
 Please check with your herbalist or homeopath as even otherwise innocuous remedies, such as St John's Wort/hypericum, may not be suitable in combination with ayahuasca or any other strong MAOI.

 Avoid all chemically-based recreational drugs, in particular MDMA (ecstasy), cocaine, speed and heroin.
 The use of non-chemical recreational drugs, such as marijuana, should also be discontinued for a period of at least four weeks prior to and following ayahuasca intake.